saidamir/ml_and_analytics_projects/README.md

-# ml_and_analytics_projects
+# Analysis of medical datasets and presriptive analytics
-Notebooks with ML and data analytics related projects
+Process, analyse and build logistic regression and catboost using categorical data.